Keep reading to learn all my tips for building a homemade hummus wrap that tastes amazing and stays fresh and crunchy hours later!

 What to Put in Hummus Wraps

 There’s no wrong way to make a lunch wrap.
-You can use the exact ingredients I did for this turkey hummus wrap, or swap a few of the ingredients for what you have on hand to really make it your own.
+You can use the exact ingredients I did for this turkey hummus wrap, or swap a few of the ingredients for what you have on hand to really make your own wrap.

 - red onion